In Light of Heavy Demand: New Shipment of Machon Yerushalayim Seforim Delivered for ANNUAL SALES EVENT - The Yeshiva World

 Following the large demand at book stores, many editions and titles have been sold out.
 Machon Yerushalayim has accordingly arranged for new shipments to be delivered to select book stores and chains.

-Similarly, hundreds of copies of the new Otzar Meforshei HaTorah have been purchased.
-The Mifal Teshuvos Harishonim titles, including the Rambam Responsa , HaR”Y MiGash, Ohr Zarua and Maharam MiRottenberg, taken from rare manuscripts and accurate versions, have been enthusiastically welcomed in yeshivos and batei midrash, in learning communities and among dayanim.
+Similarly, hundreds of copiesof the Mifal Teshuvos HaRishonim titles, including the Rambam Responsa , HaR”Y MiGash, Ohr Zarua and Maharam MiRottenberg, taken from rare manuscripts and accurate versions, have been enthusiastically welcomed in yeshivos and batei midrash, in learning communities and among dayanim.
 The five volume Sho’el U’Meishiv , in its newest edition, and the amazing work BeShulei HaMinchah on the Minchas Chinuch, have also proven popular and have sold out at many locations, as have a number of basic seforim published by Machon Yerushalayim.

 Fortunately, the Machon was informed early enough of the high demand and was able to arrange for the new shipment of thousands of sets, volumes and editions that have already reached select book stores and chains, enabling the wider public to continue enjoying the light of Torah in all its glory –at amazing, affordable prices.